electrode-io/electrode-native/docs/getting-started/getting-started.md

 {% sample lang="ios" %}
 3) Save your changes in `index.ios.js` and reload the application to see the updated UI.
 Hit ⌘ + R in your iOS Simulator to reload the app and see your changes.
 {% sample lang="android" %}
-3) Reload the application to see the updated UI.
+3) Save your changes in `index.android.js` and reload the application to see the updated UI.
 Press the R key twice or select Reload from the Developer Menu (⌘M).

 {% common %}
 Congratulations!
 You've successfully run and modified the initial UI of the MovieList MiniApp.